 While this may seem counterintuitive, dental implants are also less invasive than other tooth replacement options.
 This is because we don’t have to alter your adjacent teeth to place a dental implant, as shown in the diagram below.

-A dental bridge, on the other hand, would require that your dentist file down the adjacent teeth to make room.
+A dental bridge, on the other hand, would require that our dentists file down the adjacent teeth to make room.
 This is because a dental bridge consists of a prosthetic tooth anchored by crowns on adjacent teeth or implants, as shown in the diagram below.

 Cons of Dental Implants

-Another con of dental implants is that you need sufficient bone density in your jaw to be a candidate.
+Another “con” of dental implants is that you need sufficient bone density in your jaw to be a candidate in the first place.
 This may not be possible if you’re facing the later stages of bone loss in your jaw.
+However, when applicable, a bone graft can be performed by an oral surgeon to replenish the area where the implant is going.

-Lastly, it takes several months for a dental implant to fuse to your jawbone.
-This is a process called osseointegration and it can’t be rushed.
+Lastly, it generally takes several months for a dental implant to fuse to your jawbone and fully heal.
+This is a process called osseointegration and unfortunately, it can’t be rushed.

 Learn More About Dental Implants

 Wondering if you’re a candidate for dental implants?
-The only way to know for sure is to request a consultation with one of our family dentists in Shelby Charter Township, MI.
+The only way to know for sure is to request a consultation with one of our dental implant dentists in Shelby Charter Township, MI.
+Together we’ll help you explore your tooth replacement options so you can achieve your smile goals.
+Call the dental office of Jeffrey T. Baker DDS at (586) 992-9222 today to request an appointment.